 MESA-Device Specifications/SunSpec Energy Storage Model consists of three separate specifications for inverters, meters, and storage which address how energy storage components within an energy storage system communicate with each other and other operational components.
 MESA-Device Specifications are built on the Modbus protocol.

 The Energy Storage Workgroup, run by SunSpec Alliance with contributions from MESA members, worked through 2015 and 2016 to produce an updated draft specification for MESA-Device/SunSpec Energy Storage Specification (Draft 4).
-The specification was released in DRAFT status for feedback and testing in July 2016.
+The specification was released in DRAFT status for feedback and testing in July 2016 and updated October 2017.